mathieucarbou/YaSolR/remote/JSYRemoteUDP/README.md

 Quick start is similar to YaSolR.
 The device will open an access point, you need to connect to it and choose the WiFI to join.

-Once the device has joined the WiFi and is connected to a JSY, you will see the JSY data on the web interface.
+Once the device has joined the WiFi and is connected to a JSY, you will see the JSY data on the dashboard of this device, but also on the YaSolR dashboard: graphs will be updated in real-time.

 - To look at the logs, go to: `http://<device-ip>/console`